-As you can see, there are many methods you could choose to cut out a perfect circle.
-Many of these are valid ways to make circles.
-However, choosing exactly which method to use can be difficult, which is why we wrote this quick buyer’s guide.
-In this section, we’ll review some of the factors you should consider when choosing a method to use.
+As you can see, there are many methods for cutting out a perfect circle.
+Choosing which method to use can be difficult, so we wrote this quick buyer’s guide.
+In this section, we’ll review the factors you should consider when choosing a method.

 Most of these methods cost a little bit of money.
 You can save money by using tools you already have lying around.
 If you already have a jigsaw, you might as well use the jigsaw instead of purchasing another tool.
 This is especially true if you’re on a budget.

-If money is not a problem at all, we recommend buying the circle rig we mentioned as the first option.
-This is the easiest way to make decently sized circles.
-It will cost you a bit of money to purchase the rig and the router if you don’t have one.
-But this is by far the easiest and best option.
+If money is not a problem, we recommend buying the circle rig we mentioned as the first option.
+It is the easiest way to make circles.
+If you don’t have one, purchasing the rig and the router will cost you a bit of money, but it is by far the easiest and best option.

-Some people are going to be able to hand cut circles with a jigsaw.
-Most aren’t going to be able to.
+Some people can hand-cut circles with a jigsaw, but it’s difficult.
 If you’ve never used a table saw before, you probably should not try to use one to cut a circle.
 Use the machine you’re most experienced with, and you’ll get the best results.

 The Circle Size